pachyderm/docs/content/2.2.x/enterprise/auth/authentication/connectors/okta.md

 you can configure Pachyderm to use Okta as an OpenID Connect (OIDC) identity provider using the following steps.

-!!!
-Note
+{{% notice note %}}
 Before you can configure Pachyderm to work with Okta:

 - Check the [Pachyderm Integration with Identity Providers](../idp-dex.md) general page.
 - Log in/Create an account at https://www.okta.com/login/.
+{{% /notice %}}

 ## Register Pachyderm with Okta